-The Natural Resource Division has been working slowly over the past few years to restore natural areas on City property that have been degraded, consumed with invasive plant species, and are notoriously prone to pollution.
-While working at nature’s pace means working in one area over multiple seasons, the effort is well worth the result: a healthy, diverse natural system resilient to climate change, pollution, and other human and natural disturbances.
+The Natural Resource Division has been working slowly over the past few years to restore natural areas on City property that have been degraded, consumed by invasive plant species, and are notoriously prone to pollution.
+While working at nature’s pace means working in one area over multiple seasons, the effort is well worth the result: A healthy, diverse, natural system resilient to climate change, pollution, and other human and natural disturbances.

 Murfree Springs Wetlands is home to many animals and plants and is utilized by photographers and visitors to the Discovery Center.
 Because of its highly urbanized surroundings and history of repeat disturbance dating back to the 1800’s, this area has become increasingly stressed with invasive species and pollution.
 The Natural Resource team, together with MPRD Maintenance, Water Resources, and the Murfreesboro Street Department, has put together a plan to slowly restore the water garden and wetland banks to a native natural system.
 While this will take many years of consistent invasive removal, follow up, repeated installation of native species, and repeated removal of litter and other debris that flows in from the surrounding paved areas, we have already begun the process.
 With our partners, we hope to create an aesthetically pleasing and resilient native natural system.

-Sinking Creek Wetlands is another one of our natural areas that has seen the impact of urbanization.
+Sinking Creek Wetlands at Oaklands Park is another one of our natural areas that has seen the impact of urbanization.
 The creek itself is an impaired stream that is inundated with heavy silt deposits and pollution inflow from the surrounding developed area.
-Together with students from Middle Tennessee State University and our partners at Stones River Battlefield and the Water Resources Stormwater staff, the slow and consistent removal of invasive privet, wintercreeper, and other invasive plants has opened up the understory of the wooded areas.
+Together with students from Middle Tennessee State University and our partners at Stones River Battlefield, Garden Lover's Club, scouts, and the Water Resources Stormwater staff, the slow and consistent removal of invasive privet, wintercreeper, and other invasive plants has opened up the understory of the wooded areas.
 We are now seeing the return of common native wildflowers and native saplings.